-Platforms for the Check Point SecurePlatform NGX (R60) HFA 03 operating system provide an AMD or Intel-based CPU as well as memory, disk, local console and network interface facilities that are tested by Check Point as providing sufficient service and reliability for the normal operation of the software.
+All platforms identified in Appendix A provide an AMD or Intel-based CPU as well as memory, disk, local console and network interface facilities that are tested by Check Point as providing sufficient service and reliability for the normal operation of the software.
 A hardware clock/timer with on-board battery backup supports the operating system in maintaining reliable timekeeping.